mfroeling/QMRITools/README.md

 functions are ‘PlotData’ and ‘PlotData3D’ which allow viewing 2D, 3D and 4D data.
 Most of the functionality is demonstrated in the `demo.nb`.

+### Reconstruction Tools

+A variety of function for raw MRI data reconstruction.
+The main goal was to create a set of functions that allow for the reconstruction of multi coil 3D CSI data and and low SNR 31P imaging data.
+For this toolbox there is no demo.

 ### ProcessingTools

 The toolbox comprises a variety of functions that allow data